exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Move the constants to a new namspace
+* Move the constants to a new namespace
 * Remove the old constants
 * Rename the old constants